 The company has expanded rapidly since its inception and our range of manufacturing services has increased in line with this growth.
 For some years now Wooltex has carried out its own Warping, Weaving, Mending and Final Inspection but from 2015/16 a significant investment programme, tailored specifically to our needs, provides a new state of the art Dyeing and Finishing facility.
+During 2018 we installed a facility for manufacturing our own yarns using novel and advanced production techniques.

 Our strong technical team linked to investment in the latest machine technology, enables us produce world class fabric designs quickly and efficiently.
 We continually research and develop new product areas and production methods to meet the needs of our customers.
 Staff training needs are continually reviewed and employee advancement within the organisation is actively encouraged.